UMM-CSci/senior-seminar/_resources/FindingSources.md

 # Finding sources for your senior seminar paper
 {:.no_toc}

 Your paper will be based on recent peer reviewed computer science research literature.
-We require you to have at least three reasonably recent peer reviewed sources as key sources of your paper.
+We require you to have reasonably recent peer reviewed publications as key sources of your paper.
+If your paper is a broad overview of research in an area, you should have at least three such sources.
+If it's a "deep dive" into a technology or an algorithm then you would have one or two recent peer reviewed paper as a primary source, and use other sources (older papers, textbooks, tutorials, etc.) as supplementary.

 It is essential that you use sources that inform you about the topic of your paper in a way that you can understand and summarize in your paper and your presentation.
 The topic of your paper is ultimately determined by your sources.
 If the source papers that you are trying to use are too complex or not detailed enough or poorly written, writing your own paper based on these sources would be very challenging and may be frustrating.
 Thus, choosing good sources at an appropriate level is one of the keys to writing a good senior seminar paper.